For those with a deep knowledge of Liguria on the Côte d’Azur, the Hanbury Gardens are an institution.

 The rest is occupied by spontaneous Mediterranean vegetation, arboreal and shrub.

-The promontory enjoys an exceptionally mild climate, with winter lows that rarely reach 0 ° C; the existence of different microclimates has favored the planting and acclimatization of essences from different latitudes.
+The headland enjoys an exceptionally mild climate, with winter lows rarely reaching 0°C; the existence of different microclimates has favored the planting and acclimatization of essences from different latitudes.